 “You see the future,” she called out.

-“And there are so many of them, and people, all sorts of people…” he paused.
+“And there are so many of them, and people, all sorts of people…” He paused.
 The road has suddenly become flat and smooth and different, and then a wagon went by pulled by a horse on two legs, with people riding by, and then another, and another, and faster and faster and….

 “There are wagons, so many wagons,” he yelped in surprise.
 “This is so much bigger than our village.”